JetBrains/Qodana/topics/jenkins.md

 }
 ```

-You can inspect pull requests as described in the [Supporting Pull Requests](%JPullRequests%) section
+You can analyze pull requests as described in the [Supporting Pull Requests](%JPullRequests%) section
 of the Jenkins documentation.

 ## Quality gate and baseline